bhsd-harry/codemirror-mediawiki/mw/README.md

 *version added: 2.1.15*

-CTRL/CMD-click opens a wikilink or template in a new tab.
+CTRL/CMD-click opens a wikilink or template or external link in a new tab.

 ## wikiEditor

 *version added: 2.4.5*

 Load the WikiEditor toolbar.
 This extension can only be used before CodeMirror instantiation, which means it is inaccessible by the [`prefer`](../README.md#prefer) method.

+## save

+*version added: 2.7.0*

+Save preferences as JSON on a user subpage (`Special:Mypage/codemirror-mediawiki.json`).